Moran's I: Local Moran's I

-I is the Global Moran's I measuring global autocorrelation, I_{i} is local, and N is the number of analysis units on the map.
+I is the Global Moran's $I$ measuring global autocorrelation, I_{i} is local, and S_0 is again the sum of the weights.

 LISAs can be calculated in GeoDa and ArcGIS Pro which uses the Local Moran's I, proposed by Luc Anselin in 1995.

 Uses

+Spatial Autocorrelation Report generated by ArcGIS Pro for 2022 U.S. county population.

 Moran's I is widely used in the fields of geography and geographic information science.
 Some examples include: